durasj/website/README.md

 ## TODO
 - Break down the Me.tsx (move the routing and global imports like Projects to app.tsx?)
-- Rename app/ to src/
-- Replace gulp & browserify with parceljs
-- Deploy new dist/ and not root
 - Think of cleaner way to handle animations
 - Better, optimized images (raw images with optimization at build time, better serving).